 Brazil has Caipirinhas coming out of its ears, so you’ll have no trouble tracking one down.
-However, for a cocktail to really remember, try out Top 10 spots to sip a Caipirinha in Brazil.
+However, for a cocktail to remember, try out Top 10 spots to sip a Caipirinha in Brazil.

 So, when in Rio, throw yourself right in.
 Try a caipirinha at Bar Urca, with a brilliant view of the statue of Christ the Redeemer, sit on Ipanema beach with a cocktail and a smile, or spend the evening living it up in Lapa, Rio’s bohemian, young and arty quarter.
 Whatever you choose, you won’t be sorry.
-Why not take advantage of our 3 night Rio City Stopover and Samba your way throught this must-see city!
+Why not take advantage of our three night Rio City Stopover and Samba your way through this must-see city!

-Now this is something pretty unbeatable.
+Now, this is something pretty unbeatable.
 Swing gently in a hammock on the deck of a steamboat with a Caipirinha in hand as you drift along the jungle-flanked Amazon.
 All around you, the rainforest will echo with trills, whoops and squawks.
 With any luck, you might even spot a macaw or two.
-It sounds like a daydream, and it really is almost too good to be true.
+It sounds like a daydream, and it is almost too good to be true.

 Riverboats are a great way to explore the Amazon.
 Along the way, you can hop off for jungle treks, canoe trips and wildlife safaris.
 Then, after an action-packed adventure, you’ll head back to your steamboat to eat, sleep and relax.
-In between excursions, you can declare your own happy hour and order another Caipirinha.
+In between excursions, you can declare your happy hour and order another Caipirinha.
 Bliss.

-On Full Moon nights, it’s possible to take a Moonlight tour of Iguassu Falls.
+On Full Moon nights, it’s possible to take a Moonlight tour of Iguazu Falls.
 First, dinner, Caipirinhas and live music and then a guided walk out into the Naipi site.
 Here, you can take an elevator to one of the best viewpoints, with the milky moon looming large over the crashing water.
 Sometimes, you can even see a silver rainbow.
 Wonderful.